ShoulderKarlsson/skycons-component/README.md

 **animate** - All the darksky icons comes with animations.
 This allows you to controll the animation.
 Default value for this is true.
 Do disable the animation, pass false to the component.

 **icon** - The icon that should be presented.
 The component is made in such way that the values grabbed from the skycons api can be passed directly to the component.
-There is no default value for this propertie.
+There is no default value for this property.

 **iconColor** - This represents the color of the icon.
 Default is black.